 The "Raw DC" supply will be in a seperate chassis from the signal section, mainly to keep the size within reason, but also to keep transformers as far away as possible from the tubes.
 The "raw" supply is just passive supply giving around 16V and these will used on all six tubes in the pre/power amps.

 Check this project for the passive part of the filament supplies.

 Inside the signal chassis there will be a few small caps, followed by a Coleman regulator for the filaments.
-It's set to 1.25A contrary to the schematic (copy/paste from Usagi).

 Let me know what you guys think.